 - Integrating work and personal faith values of technology professionals, especially among the many faith-related virtual employee networks at Big Tech employers.

-- Transform our collection of Founding Members into a strongly relational and synergistic community to better achieve AI and Faith’s goal of promoting human flourishing through the union of deep technical knowledge with systems of belief.
+- Transform our collection of Founding Experts into a strongly relational and synergistic community to better achieve AI and Faith’s goal of promoting human flourishing through the union of deep technical knowledge with systems of belief.

 - Determine how faith congregations can best engage questions of human flourishing in an AI-powered world through focus groups, testing digital curriculum ideas and providing a platform for posting a wide variety of grass roots-created classes and programs.